-Christiane Fröhlich is Mercator-IPC-Fellow at the Istanbul Policy Center of Sabanci University and Research Fellow at the Institute for Peace Research and Security Policy at Hamburg University.
+Christiane Fröhlich is Research Fellow at the Institute for Peace Research and Security Policy at Hamburg University.
 Her research focuses on reasons for migration, with a particular focus on environmental drivers.
-She has done extensive ethnographic field research on the impact of a prolonged and climate change-related drought period in Syria which immediately preceded the Syrian war.
+She has done extensive field research on the impact of a prolonged and climate change-related drought period in Syria which immediately preceded the Syrian war.
 Moreover, she inquires into the role of the Global North for current migration movements from the Global South from a Postcolonial Perspective.
-During her current research stint in Turkey, she is researching the impact of the EU-Turkey deal on the lived realities of refugees residing in Turkey, as well as preparing a new research project focusing on the political crisis of the EU in the field of (im)migration, with a particular interest in the question of „who belongs?“.
+During her recent research stint in Turkey, she researched the impact of the EU-Turkey deal on the lived realities of refugees residing in Turkey.
 In the past, she has worked extensively on water conflicts on the international, national and local levels, as well as on the Israeli-Palestinian core conflict and its role for Middle Eastern geopolitics.
 She holds a PhD from the Center for Conflict Studies at Marburg University, and a Master in Peace Research and Security Policy from Hamburg University.